Invariance of cosmological number counts under disformal transformations: Background and perturbed quantities

+In this section, we shall study the transformations of various background and perturbed quantities under the disformal transformations which, as in Eq. (\ref{e:disformal_def}), is usually written as

 Note that, as $\phi$ is a scalar, the covariant derivative is nothing but a partial derivative, hence we do not put any tilde to avoid heavy notations.
-In a cosmological context, the FRLW metrics are
+We also drop the $X$ dependence of $\mathcal{A}$ and $\mathcal{B}$ which has been discussed in Section \ref{ss:backvar}.